 We also have a dedicated team of ELSA monitors who assist in the playground at break times.
 These are pupils who help support other children who look lonely or upset and also help set playground equipment up.

-What is a Nurture Group?
+What is Butterfly Group?

-Nurture groups are set up for children with social, emotional and behavioural difficulties which may include:
+The Butterfly group is set up for children with social, emotional and behavioural difficulties which may include:

-a lack of self-esteem
+A lack of self-esteem

-being unable to share and take turns
+Being unable to share and take turns

-finding it hard to trust adults/peers
+Finding it hard to trust adults/peers

-difficulty in recognising body language and emotions
+Difficulty in recognising body language and emotions

-disrupting other children in the classroom
+Disrupting other children in the classroom

-difficulty with language skills
+Difficulty with language skills

-struggling with the mainstream classroom environment
+Struggling with the mainstream classroom environment

 Entry into the group is carefully considered through a staged referral procedure and the use of a range of assessments over time.